Architrenius: The text

 The Architrenius made its first appearance in manuscript form c.
 1184.
 It was copied by hand until its first publication in 1517 by the printer Jodocus Badius Ascencius (Paris).
 Later editions of the Latin text were found in Jacques-Paul Migne's Patrologia Latina (1844-1855) and Thomas Wright's Satirical Poets of the Twelfth Century (London, Rolls Series, No. 59 1872).
 A critical edition in German was published in 1974 (München, Wilhelm Fink) with a prelude and comments by Paul Gerhard Schmidt.

 The apparent first translation into English was the prose translation of Nicholas P. Carlucci, in his 1977 Ph.D. dissertation, under the guidance of John W. Clark.
 This was based on Wright's edition, several medieval copies, and partly on the Schmidt edition.
 A more recent Architrenius was translated and edited by Winthrop Wetherbee of Cornell University, based on the Schmidt text, apparently unaware of the Carlucci translation.
 These two translations helped motivate a lengthy article in German by Bernd Roling.
 A revised edition was published by Winthrop Wetherbee in 2019.
-Architrenius was first translated in italian (in verse) by Lorenzo Carlucci of Sapienza University (Rome 1) and Laura Marino of Cassino University.
+Architrenius was first translated into Italian (in verse) by Lorenzo Carlucci of Sapienza University and Laura Marino of Cassino University.